Back to

 Early in January 2006 a broken tooth on one of the cog wheels neccessistated removing the mechanism for repairs.
 To prevent future problems several new gears were made.

 The picture on the left shows Paul Adams making adjustments following re-installation.
-Paul was assisted by his father, George Adams, and by Shareshill webmaster, John Taylor.
+Paul was assisted by his late father, George Adams, and by Shareshill webmaster, John Taylor.

 The "Havergals"